boppana-tejkiran/my-JDBC-app/README.md

 # my-JDBC-app
-JDBC Application for practicing JDBC usage.
+In this project, I have created different JDBC Applications for practicing JDBC usage.

 - JDBC is an API used to connect Java Applications with variety of Databases.
 - JDBC offers same set of APIs to perform CRUD operations with any database.